 Oftentimes, the best treatment for uterine fibroids is to wait and see if they grow or cause problems since they frequently do not cause any complications or symptoms.
 If there are complications or symptoms, however, treatment may include the following:

 - Medications that block estrogen and progesterone, a progestin IUD, or medication to help with heavy periods

 - Minimally-invasive procedures that may involve cutting off blood flow to the fibroids, removing the fibroids, or destroying the lining of the uterus to decrease or end menstrual bleeding

-- Traditional surgery to remove the surgery or hysterectomy, which removes the uterus and ends your ability to have children
+- Traditional surgery to remove the fibroid or a hysterectomy, which removes the uterus and ends your ability to have children